2019 Alumni Award Honorees

 This award recognizes an individual who has reached significant professional achievements through exemplary leadership.
 Achievements may be specific to a chosen career, industry or entrepreneurial quest.
 Consideration is also given to the nominee’s contributions to his or her community and the College.

-Mr. Matthew D. Weintraub currently serves as the District Attorney for Bucks County, Pa.
-In addition to his elected duties, Weintraub also works as an adjunct professor at Delaware Valley University, Rowan University and DeSales University.
-Additionally, he is an active volunteer, both at Ursinus College and within his local community.
-He has previously served as chair of his Ursinus Class of 1990 and is involved with the college’s Extern and Pre-law Mentoring Programs.
-He is a Big Brother and is Past-President of the Board of Big Brothers Big Sisters of Bucks County.
-Weintraub grew up in Upper Southampton Township and graduated from Ursinus with BA in politics, where he was a member of the Cub and Key Society, Delta Pi Sigma and a resident assistant.
+Mr. Matthew D. Weintraub currently serves as the District Attorney for Bucks County, Pa. and previously served as an adjunct professor at Delaware Valley College, Rowan University and DeSales University, teaching courses on criminal justice and crime and the media.
+He is also active at his alma mater, allowing students to shadow him through the college’s Externship Program.
+Weintraub has twice been a Big Brother and is Past-President of the Board of Big Brothers Big Sisters of Bucks County.
+Weintraub grew up in Upper Southampton Township and graduated from Ursinus with a BA in politics, where he was a member of the Cub and Key Society, Delta Pi Sigma and a resident assistant.

 This award recognizes an individual who has made outstanding contributions in the field of education.
 This award is named for Henry P. and M. Page Laughlin based on their commitment to education and Ursinus College.

 Dr. S. Ross Doughty has devoted his life to education and, more specifically, education at Ursinus College.
-Between his time spent on campus as a student and his long tenure as a faculty member, Doughty has been actively involved with Ursinus for 50 years—that is one-third of the college’s total existence.
-He is a 1968 graduate of Ursinus with a BA in History, was a member of the Grizzly staff and was involved with intramural football.
-Over his 43 years of service to the college, he served as history department chair on two separate occasions, lent his leadership to the education department as acting chair, assisted with the establishment of the East Asian studies minor and was an advocate and volunteer or the International Relations Program.
-He served on numerous committees and subcommittees of the college, and was vice president of the Tau Chapter of Phi Beta Kappa for three years.
+Between his time spent on campus as a student and his long tenure as a faculty member, Dr. Doughty has been actively involved with Ursinus for 50 years—that is one-third of the college’s total existence.
+He is a 1968 graduate of Ursinus with a BA in history and was involved with intramural football.
+Over his 43 years of service to the college, he served as history department chair on two separate occasions, lent his leadership to the education department as acting chair, assisted with the establishment of the East Asian Studies minor and was an advocate and volunteer for the International Relations Program.
+Dr. Doughty served on numerous committees and subcommittees at the college, and was vice president of the Tau Chapter of Phi Beta Kappa for three years.

 Samuel C. Totaro, Jr. ’69 Alumni Award for Service to Humanity